tonyhieu/college-notes/_posts/2022-09-26-econ20a-reading.md

 - Lawmakers must appeal to the masses (as well as Congress) and change portions of suggested economic policy in order to do so

 ### 2-3: Why Economists Disagree

+<mark>Summary:</mark> Economists disagree on issues because they have different values and may interpret data differently.
+However, there are many "controversial" issues that economists typically agree on.

 **Differences in Scientific Judgments**
 - Economists are always trying to understand world economies, so they might disagree if they interpret certain discoveries differently